21 people are interested

 The Court Appointed Advocates (CASA) are community members who volunteer their time to be a second set of eyes and ears for these children--to make sure their needs are being met while in foster care.
 The child's attorneys' have high case loads in our county.
 On difficult cases, they sometimes need extra help.
 They ask support staff for a CASA volunteer to help them with their case.

-Please contact Emily Scow, the CASA Program Coordinator in Cedar City.
+Please contact Emily Scow - CASA Program Volunteer Coordinator in Cedar City.

 About Utah Office of Guardian ad Litem and CASA Fifth Judicial District